rojin-sharrr/mcp-google-calendar/README.md

    **Option B: Custom file location**
    - Place your credentials file anywhere on your system
-   - Use the `--credentials-file` parameter or `GOOGLE_OAUTH_CREDENTIALS` environment variable to specify the path
+   - Use the `GOOGLE_OAUTH_CREDENTIALS` environment variable to specify the path

 4. **Add configuration to your Claude Desktop config file:**